stafforj/Open-TaylorCouette/Experimental-model/README.md

 ![construction](./Images/construction.png)

 ## Wiring
 Mini food choppers like the one used in this build have an on/off switch, a safety switch that ensures it cannot be operated without the lid in place, and a motor which rotates at a fixed speed.
 These components are all retained for the Taylor-Couette device.
 The motor is powered from mains AC voltage (240V).
-A variable speed is achieved by controlling the power to the motor from 0-100%, where 100% is achieved at the mains AC voltage.
+Variable speed is achieved by controlling the power to the motor from 0-100%, where 100% is achieved at the mains AC voltage.
+This was done by wiring in a bidirectional thyristor on the mains cable line before it enters the appliance.
+This is shown below in the schematic and the assembly images.
+There is no need to disassemble the appliance casing at any point of this build.

 ![schematic](./Images/wiring-schematic.png)